 “I completely get compliance, governance and enforcement.
 The manner in which they conducted the search and the resources that they threw at it, without doing any due diligence.

-“If they had done their due diligence from a desktop, they would have realised by doing company house searches or even the licencing searches with the local council, they would have found that all our team members are personal licence holders”.
+“If they had done their due diligence from a desktop, they would have realised by doing company house searches or even the licensing searches with the local council, they would have found that all our team members are personal licence holders”.

 Questioning whether there was a case of mistaken identity or if they had visited the wrong store, Priyesh said he felt shocked, disappointed and disheartened.
 “I feel like because we are responsible and compliant, we’re easy targets.”

 “I think they need to go back and do some grassroots policing.
 It doesn’t take much to sit outside a shop in an unmarked vehicle and see what products are being sold from there.
-Especially in Salford, where it’s rife,” adds Priyesh.
+Especially in Salford, where it’s rife,” added Priyesh.

 Speaking to Convenience Store, a spokesperson from Greater Manchester Police said: “Officers visited a store on Grecian Street, Salford, on 30 June, following reports that illicit and harmful items may be being distributed from there.